revatip2/Advanced-Stream-Sampling-and-Estimation-with-BlackBox/README.md

-# Stream Sampling and Estimation with BlackBox
+# Real-Time Data Stream Analysis Using Bloom Filter, Flajolet-Martin, and Reservoir Sampling Algorithms

 This repository contains scripts implementing various stream sampling and estimation techniques using the BlackBox library.
 The provided approaches utilize advanced algorithms to efficiently process large-scale data streams and perform tasks such as frequency estimation, distinct count estimation, and random sampling.